 - Expand the resulting triple cross product on the lefthand side using the BAC-CAB identity.

-- Isolate and the resulting expression should be the master equation.
+- Isolate and the resulting expression should be the main equation.

 - Substitute values for , , along with the known to finally solve for .